MilinShaah/MilinShaah/README.md

   - 🤓: Always `learning new things`.
   - 🤔: I’m currently open for a new `job opportunity`.

-	## 💼 Open To
-  -  💼 I’m looking for `Crowd OR FX Artist` roles as `Senior OR Uper Lavel`.
-  -  🌎 I’m open to roles in Mumbai.
-  -  ⛑️ Remote / On-Site.

   ## 🛠️ Featured Projects

   - | CG - FEATURE ANIMATION |